dafny-lang/dafny/docs/HowToFAQ/FAQTermination.md

 ## Answer

-Well, first of all, be careful about thinking things like "I know this to be logically consostent".
-Verifiers exist to check our human tendency to hand-wave over iquestionable assumptions.
+Well, first of all, be careful about thinking things like "I know this to be logically consistent".
+Verifiers exist to check our human tendency to hand-wave over questionable assumptions.

 That said, you can do something like this: